CrunchyData/postgres-operator/docs/content/references/crd.md

-RepoVolumeStatus the status of a pgBackRest repository
+RepoStatus the status of a pgBackRest repository

 <table>
     <thead>